Juan A. Arteaga

 Non-Antitrust Litigation and Investigations

-• AT&T in resolving false advertising and unfair business practices action brought by Sprint related to AT&T’s “5GE” advertisements
+• AT&T in resolving false advertising and unfair business practices action brought by Sprint related to AT&T’s “5GE” advertisements.

-• KKR and various officers in securing dismissal of securities fraud action arising out of M&A transaction
+• KKR and various officers in securing dismissal of securities fraud action arising out of M&A transaction.*

-• Morgan Stanley board members in obtaining dismissal of multiple shareholder derivative actions alleging breach of fiduciary and fraud claims
+• Morgan Stanley board members in obtaining dismissal of multiple shareholder derivative actions alleging breach of fiduciary and fraud claims.*

-* List includes small number of matters handled prior to joining Crowell
+* Matters handled prior to joining Crowell

 Recognition